ELS-RD/transformer-deploy/README.md

 ### Generate text (decoder model)

 Text generation seems to be the way to go for NLP.
-Unfortunately they are slow to run, below we will accelerate the most famous of them: GPT-2.
+Unfortunately, they are slow to run, below we will accelerate the most famous of them: GPT-2.

 #### Optimize existing model